MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/hyperv-container.md

 This example demonstrates the differences in isolation capabilities between Windows Server and Hyper-V containers.

-Here, a Windows Server containers is being deployed, and will be hosting a long running ping process.
+Here, a process isolated container is being deployed, and will be hosting a long running ping process.

 ``` cmd
 docker run -d mcr.microsoft.com/windows/servercore:1809 ping localhost -t